-The following objects are disallowed in all residence halls and public areas of the University, unless authorized by appropriate officials:
+The following objects are not allowed in the residential communities or public areas of the University, unless authorized by appropriate officials:

 - 1. Pets; - 2.
 Laboratory animals, either dead or alive; - 3.
 Open flames (e.g., candles) or any combustible decoration or device; - 4.
 Alcoholic beverages and/or beverage containers.
 (See Alcohol Policy); and - 5.
 Firearms, fireworks, and weapons of any kind.